Kneaded That

 Storage

-Let the bars cool completely, then store them in an airtight container in the fridge for up to 5 days.
+• Cool completely, then store in an airtight container in the fridge for up to 5 days.

-For longer storage, wrap them tightly and freeze for up to 2 months.
+• For longer storage, wrap tightly and freeze for up to 2 months.
 Thaw overnight in the fridge or gently reheat individual bars in the microwave.

 Overhead picture of apple crumb bars cut into squares with one in the center turned on its side.